Skip to content

 40. Bluegrass Distillers - Sam Rock

-Sam Rock of Bluegrass Distillers pours blue corn weeted bourbon, a single-barrel unfiltered, a high-rye, and an unreleased bottled-in-bond — straight from the barrel.
+Sam Rock of Bluegrass Distillers pours blue corn weeted bourbon, single barrel unfiltered, high rye, and a barrel-proof preview of an unreleased bottled-in-bond.

 The Bourbon Road Media Player